gavinmcfarland/plugma/README.md

 # Figma Svelte Template

-> This template is a work in progress.
+> This template is still in development, use at your own risk.

 Use this template to get started developing Figma plugins in Svelte.

 ## Features

--   Develop faster by using a local server for development
--   Bundle into inlined `code.js` and `ui.html` files when you want to publish
--   Use the `dev:server` option to preview your plugin in the browser
+-   Live Development Server: Develop your plugin UI by connecting the plugin window to a development server, eliminating the need to bundle your UI file during development.

+-   Browser Preview: Test your plugin's UI in various browsers in real-time without needing to publish your file.
+Figma's CSS variables are automatically passed from Figma to your local development server for accurate style previews.

 ## Getting started